 Every summer, Fairbanks, Alaska, plays host to one of the most important cultural events for Alaska Natives, the World Eskimo-Indian Olympics.
 Since 1961, the four-day event has been drawing athletes with Native heritage from the farthest reaches of the state and internationally to compete in a wide range of competitions, all linked to survival skills and cultural practices that have been deeply rooted within their communities for generations.

-This year’s event is particularly salient considering last year’s was canceled due to the Covid-19 pandemic, marking the first time in the WEIO’s 60-year run that it had been called off.
 While WEIO’s history is relatively short in relation to the histories of the state’s many Alaska Native communities, which include but are not limited to the Inuit, Inupiat, Yupik and Athabascan (also spelled Athabaskan), that rich tapestry of different cultures is what led to the WEIO’s founding in the first place.

 In 1961, two commercial airline pilots, Bill English and Tom Richards, Sr., who flew for the now-defunct Wien Air Alaska, were flying back and forth to some of the state’s outlying communities.
 During these visits, they watched Alaska Natives perform dances and other physical activities, such as the blanket toss, an event where 30 or more people hold a blanket made of hides and toss one person in the air.
 The goal is to remain balanced and land on one's feet.
 (The event stems from the Iñupiaq, an indigenous group from northern Alaska, who would use a blanket to toss a hunter in the air as a way to see over the horizon during hunts.)